-The four skills of Listening, Speaking, Reading and Writing are assessed separately at the end of the course.
+The 4 skills of Listening, Speaking, Reading and Writing are assessed separately at the end of the course.
 Each exam is given an equal weighting of 25% and students are assessed at either Foundation or Higher tier.

-https://qualifications.pearson.com/en/qualifications/edexcel-gcses/french-2024.html
+Further information can be found at: https://qualifications.pearson.com/en/qualifications/edexcel-gcses/french-2024.html